-Improvement of efficiency, proportional to data from Interpretative 2000 and/or malpractice.
+Improvement of efficiency, proportional to data from the data from the state of the officiency and or malpractice.

 It facilitates the task of verifying projects and improves the processing time for licences: the clearer and more explicit the conditions to be met, the more likely projects are to take proper account of these and the fewer amendments and projects there will be to carry out or rectify.